learn-co-students/rails-sidekiq-readme-v-000/README.md

 # Objectives

-1. Use Sidekiq to move a long-running task to a background worker
+1. Use Sidekiq to move a long-running task to a background worker.

 # Lesson